 Education Requirements for Veterinary Pathologists

 Aspiring veterinary pathologists must earn a Doctor of Veterinary Medicine (D.V.M.) or a Veterinaria Medicina Doctoris (VMD).
-Interested students might begin working with animals and taking science and math courses as early as junior high school and may further prepare by earning a bachelor's degree in a related field, such as animal or premedical studies.
+Interested students might begin working with animals and taking science and math courses as early as junior high school and may further prepare by earning a bachelor's degree in a related field, such as animal science or premedical studies.

-Upon finishing a doctorate program in veterinary medicine, prospective veterinary pathologists should complete a postdoctoral degree program in anatomical or clinical pathology at a veterinary research facility or teaching hospital.
+Upon finishing a doctoral program in veterinary medicine, prospective veterinary pathologists should complete a postdoctoral degree program in anatomical or clinical pathology at a veterinary research facility or teaching hospital.
 These programs, which generally include a residency experience, usually take a minimum of three years to complete and might lead to a master's or doctoral degree.
 Typically, Ph.D. programs in anatomical or clinical pathology require students to write a dissertation, whereas master's programs and residencies typically do not.
-Students might conduct research in pulmonary, reproductive, cardiovascular, immune, or nervous system pathology.
-They also might explore cancer biology, viral pathogenesis, infectious diseases, or toxicological pathology.
+Students might conduct research in pulmonary, reproductive, cardiovascular, immune or nervous system pathology.
+They also might explore cancer biology, viral pathogenesis, infectious diseases or toxicological pathology.